wix-playground/dapperdox/README.md

 You may also note that the site navigation, located at the left hand side of each page, shows two entries:
 *A markdown example* and *A markdown example 2*.
-This insertion into the navigation tree has been activated and is controlled by some meta data contained within the GFM files.
-This is described in the section [Controlling guide behaviour with meta data](#controlling-guide-behaviour-with-meta-data).
+This insertion into the navigation tree has been activated and is controlled by some metadata contained within the GFM files.
+This is described in the section [Controlling guide behaviour with metadata](#controlling-guide-behaviour-with-meta-data).

 **GFM support is a new feature, and so guides created using GFM are not currently styled correctly.
 Standard GFM HTML is generated which does not use the appropriate theme CSS.
 This being addressed in [issue #1](https://github.com/zxchris/swaggerly/issues/1)**

-#### Controlling guide behaviour with meta data
+#### Controlling guide behaviour with metadata

-Swaggerly allows the integration of guides to be controlled with some simple meta data.
-This meta data is added to the beginning of GFM files as a block of lines containing `key: value` pairs.
-If present, meta data ends at the first blank line.
+Swaggerly allows the integration of guides to be controlled with some simple metadata.
+This metadata is added to the beginning of GFM files as a block of lines containing `key: value` pairs.
+If present, metadata ends at the first blank line.
-For example, the meta data contained within the example `example/markdown/assets/guides/markdown.md` is:
+For example, the metadata contained within the example `example/markdown/assets/guides/markdown.md` is:

 ```http
 Title: Swaggerly Markdown Example